 AMD Ryzen 3 specifications

-In AMD Zen architecture processors, XFR (eXtended Frequency Range) feature is available which is automated overclocking.
-As we already discussed that AMD processors are unlocked for multipliers which make overclocking possible.
-The clock speed of Ryzen 3 1300X can boost up to 3.9GHz on XFR while Ryzen 3 1200 can operate up to 3.45GHz XFR.
+In AMD Zen architecture processors, XFR (eXtended Frequency Range) feature is available, which is automated overclocking.
+As we already discussed, AMD processors are unlocked for multipliers, which makes overclocking possible.
+The clock speed of the Ryzen 3 1300X can boost up to 3.9GHz on XFR, while Ryzen 3 1200 can operate up to 3.45GHz XFR.

 AMD Ryzen 3 models are Quad-Core processors in 2×2 CCX configurations.
 Internal cache memory is also acceptable in both models of Ryzen 3 CPUs.
 8MB L3 cache is provided in both 1300 and 1200 processors.
-While, along with this 8MB L3, each core also has 512KB L2 cache.
+While along with this 8MB L3, each core has a 512KB L2 cache.

 This CPU of AMD does not have an integrated GPU.
-No dought due to this absence, the operating power requirement is become also less.
+Due to this absence, the operating power requirement is also less.
 Both models of AMD Ryzen 3 processor works on 65W thermal design power.

 Intel Core-i5 specifications